KushBlazingJudah/slpm/README.md

 A long time ago, I wrote a package manager in POSIX sh.
 It wasn't great, no, but it worked.
 And now I want to do it right.

+## How to set it up
+`slpm` is still in a quite early stage but can be set up somewhat by creating a few folders.

+Namely, run `mkdir -p root/var/db/slpm/repo && mkdir -p root/var/db/slpm/filelist`
+and then `touch root/var/db/slpm/state`.

+Follow the section on how to create packages to create packages, and throw them into `root/var/db/slpm/repo` for it to work.

+You can then do one of 4 things as of writing:
+- `./slpm.sh b <package>` to build a package
+  - Might work.
+  - Outputs a tarball in the directory `slpm` was executed in.
+- `./slpm.sh I <package>` to build and then install a package
+  - Like `b`, it dumps its tarballs where you ran it.
+- `./slpm.sh i <tarball>` to install a tarball that was previously built
+- `./slpm.sh u <package>` to uninstall a package.
+  - Doesn't always work but sometimes it does.

 ## How to create packages
 Packages are very simple to create.